Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

 \subsection{Models Used}

-Since our approach relies on pre-trained LLMs to use real-world knowledge, we use three LLMs trained on huge amounts of data -- PaLM 2 text-bison-001 \cite{anil2023palm}, GPT-3.5 \cite{NEURIPS2020_1457c0d6} and GPT-4 \cite{openai2023gpt4}.
-They are accessed via their API calls.
+Since our approach relies on pre-trained foundational models that embody real-world knowledge and support incontext learning through prompting, we use three popular LLMs trained on vast amounts of data: PaLM 2 text-bison-001 \citep{anil2023palm}, GPT-3.5 \citep{NEURIPS2020_1457c0d6}, and GPT-4 \citep{openai2023gpt4}.
+These models are accessed via their API calls.
+Furthermore, since Progprompt achieves optimal performance with the DAVINCI-003 model \citep{NEURIPS2020_1457c0d6}, a variant of GPT-3, we also report its performance using the DAVINCI-003 backbone.